 291S Imagining Religions.

 Scholars imagine, analyze, and interpret religions in a wide variety of ways.
-This seminar explores phenomena from multiple world religions, drawing upon a range of disciplines including history of religion, textual studies, material and visual culture, anthropology of indigenous peoples, and ethnography.
-Major themes include sacred space, syncretistic knowledge systems, and the religious politics of globalization.
-Students will engage in inter-disciplinary interpretative projects in collaboration with faculty of the Religious Studies department.
+This Seminar explores phenomena from multiple religions, drawing upon a range of disciplines including history of religion, textual studies, material and visual culture, and ethnography.
+Students will engage in inter-disciplinary interpretive projects in collaboration with faculty of the Religious Studies department.
 (Proseminar.)
 Prerequisite, One Religious Studies course or consent.
 Maximum enrollment, 16.
-R Seager and A Amar.
+Q Newell and S Schermerhorn.

 Religion and Media.

 Investigates the role of various media in shaping religious traditions especially Christianity, Judaism, Islam and Hinduism.
 Beginning with studies of orality and literacy, we move into the impact of the printing press, then electronic media including Internet and video games.
 Prerequisite, one course in religious studies or consent of instructor.
 Maximum enrollment, 12.

 A comparative study of wisdom literature from the ancient world and its expression of the essential spiritual questions of humanity.
 Ecclesiastes, Job, Plato, several Upanishads, Chuangzi, Liehzi among others will be studied.
 (Writing-intensive.)
 Prerequisite, One course in Religious Studies or Philosophy.
 Maximum enrollment, 20.
 J Williams.

 310S Seminar: Native Ecologies.